Michael S. Allen

 Skills

-Strong leadership, communication, and teaching skills
+Strong leadership, communication, and teaching skills.

-Experienced designer of highly reliable systems.
+Architecture and design of highly reliable systems.

-Proficient in digital, mixed-signal, power, and analog circuit design
+Digital, mixed-signal, power, and analog circuit design.

-Knowledge of small microcontrollers (PICs, 6811, et al) and embedded control systems.
+Small microcontrollers and embedded control systems.

-Knowledge of C/C++, Java and other programming languages.
+C/C++ and other programming languages.